pplulee/appleid_auto/README.md

 # Backend update

-If the latest version of the backend management script is being used, simply restart the appleauto service to update.
-If unable to update, the installation script can be re-executed.
+If you are using the latest version of the backend management script, just simply restart the appleauto service to update.
+If not working, re-run the installation script.

-# Q&A
+# Feedback and Communication

-The developer's level and ability are limited, and the program may have many bugs.
-Welcome to submit Issues or Pull Requests, and welcome everyone to join the project!
+We are not professional, so as the program.
+Issues and Pull Requests are welcomed, and we're looking forward for your contribution! \
 Telegram group: [@appleunblocker](https://t.me/appleunblocker)

 # File Description

 - `backend\unblocker_manager.py` Backend management program \
-  Description: Used to get the task list from API at regular intervals and deploy docker containers corresponding to task \
+  **Description**: Regularly fetch the task list from API and deploy docker containers corresponding to task \
-  Launch parameters: `-api_url <API address> -api_key <API key> ` (The API address should be in the format of http://xxx.xxx, and should not include a trailing slash or path.)
+  **Launch parameters**: `-api_url <API address> -api_key <API key> -lang <1/2/3> ` (The API address should be in the format of `http(s)://xxx.xxx`, never include a `/` or path at the end.
+  lang: 1 - Simplified Chinese, 2 - English, 3 - Vietnamese)
 - `backend\unlocker\main.py` Backend unlock program \
-  Description: Unlock the account by changing the password through Webdriver and submit the new password to the API. **This program depends on the API to run** \
+  **Description**: Unlock the account by changing the password through Webdriver and return the new password to the API. **This program depends on the API to run** \
-  Launch parameters: `-api_url <API地址> -api_key <API key> -taskid <Task ID>`
+  **Launch parameters**: `-api_url <API地址> -api_key <API key> -taskid <Task ID> -lang <zh_cn/en_us/vi_vn>`

-It is only necessary to deploy the **backend management program**, and the script will automatically obtain the task from the API site and deploy the container.
-The default synchronization time is 10 minutes (manual synchronization can restart the service) \
+The **backend management program** is only necessary program to be running, it will automatically obtain the task from the API site and deploy the docker containers.
+The default sync time is 10 minutes (restart the service to manually sync) \
-If you want to use the **backend unlock program** directly, please use the docker version [sahuidhsu/appleid_auto](https://hub.docker.com/r/sahuidhsu/appleid_auto)
+If you only want to use the **backend unlock program**, feel free to use the docker version [sahuidhsu/appleid_auto](https://hub.docker.com/r/sahuidhsu/appleid_auto)

 ---
-# Sponsor the developer
+# Buy me a coffee
 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/baiyimiao) \
 USDT-TRC20: TV1su1RnQny27YEF9WG4DbC8AAz3udt6d4 \
 ETH-ERC20：0xea8fbe1559b1eb4b526c3bb69285203969b774c5 \
-Entertainment: If you have a need to use the mailbox, please feel free to consult the developer
+[AD] If you have a need to use the mailbox, please feel free to consult the [developer](https://t.me/baiyimiao) (Telegram)

 ---